Realistic, modular, composable, algebraic optimizations with some correctness guarantees: DAXPY

 The LMADs of the two vector operands must be physically equal.
 (If they were not, one should have reconciled them first: convert the two vectors to the common index space.)

 On the other hand, the operation iter_assign to assign an input vector to an output vector is not generic.
 It is ι,ω-specific.
+One may think of it as the reduction over the monoid ω.

 type (ι,α,ω) iter_assign = (ι, α, ω) ovec -> (ι, α) vec -> ω

-The particular instances of iter_assign or iter (for specific ι,ω) are described later below.
+The particular instances of iter_assign or iter (for specific ι, ω) are described later below.

-The addition of the generic vectors can then be written as
+AXPY on the generic vectors can then be written as

 as we said in the previous section.
 This is the general, textbook code, which we write once and for all.
 After that, we instantiate it in various ways, as below.